-Virginia isn’t known for their gambling either, Virginia has always been against gambling, and it’s a toss-up between Virginia and Vermont for the strictest gambling state.
+As of January 2021, Virginia bettors have been able to lace legal sports bets both in-person and online.
+The biggest restriction is the ban on betting on Virginia-based college and youth sports.
 Much like Vermont, Virginia does have tribal casinos legalized, but there are no tribal casinos anywhere to be found.
 The Pamunkey tribe attempted to submit a proposal to build a casino in 2015, but they were not approved.

-Many state officials see gambling and gambling establishments as immoral, and with Atlantic City in the neighboring state of New Jersey, they likely don’t feel the need to even address gambling legalization of any kind.
+Many state officials see gambling and gambling establishments as immoral, and with Atlantic City in the neighbouring state of New Jersey, they took a long time to even address gambling legalization of any kind.

-However, it was a huge shock to the gambling industry when two sports betting bills, HB 896 and SB 384 were approved and will be effective July 1.
-This means that Virginia is the second state to legalize sports betting in 2020.
+However, it was a huge shock to the gambling industry when two sports betting bills, HB 896 and SB 384 were approved and became effective July 1.
+This means that Virginia was the second state to legalize sports betting in 2020.